The Different Types of Buy-Side Firms–and How to Choose One

 Associates focus on using unique sourcing methods to find high-potential companies at very early stages when they have small digital footprints.
 They do a lot of market research and form theses around certain areas or companies, and may also be a little involved in the portfolio.

-Hedge Funds, Credit Funds, Fund of Funds, Sovereign Wealth Funds
+Hedge Funds, Credit Funds, Funds of Funds, and Sovereign Wealth Funds

 Because I am not as experienced with these firms, I won’t go into detail here.
 This is just to show that there are even more options out there for you.
 Utilize Google and Wall Street Oasis to learn more if you’re interested.